 How Much Protein Do I Need to Build Muscle?

-Protein recommendations to build muscle vary, with most fitness experts saying that you should aim for between 0.6 grams and 1 gram per pound of bodyweight.
+The recommended protein intake to build muscle varies.
+Most fitness experts say that you should aim for between 0.6 grams and 1 gram per pound of bodyweight.

 Protein comprises a combination of amino acids.
 Amino acids are the muscles building blocks.
 Without adequate protein, your muscles will atrophy over time.